skcheerla/AWS-Training/Virtual Private Cloud ( VPC)/VPC Peering/README.md

+# VPC peering

-VPC peering in AWS is a fundamental networking feature that allows you to connect two Amazon Virtual Private Clouds (VPCs) directly, enabling instances in either VPC to communicate with each other using their private IP addresses as if they were in the same network.
+**VPC peering in AWS** is a fundamental networking feature that allows you to connect two Amazon Virtual Private Clouds (VPCs) directly, enabling instances in either VPC to communicate with each other using their private IP addresses as if they were in the same network.

-Here's a breakdown of VPC peering:
+**Here's a breakdown of VPC peering:**

-How it Works
+**How it Works**

-Direct Connection: A VPC peering connection creates a direct network link between two VPCs.
+**Direct Connection:** A VPC peering connection creates a direct network link between two VPCs.
 This connection leverages the existing AWS network infrastructure and doesn't rely on a gateway, VPN connection, or any additional physical hardware.

-Private IP Communication: Once peered, resources (like EC2 instances, RDS databases, Lambda functions, etc.) in one VPC can communicate with resources in the other VPC using their private IP addresses.
+**Private IP Communication:** Once peered, resources (like EC2 instances, RDS databases, Lambda functions, etc.) in one VPC can communicate with resources in the other VPC using their private IP addresses.

-Within AWS Network: Traffic between peered VPCs always stays within the AWS global backbone network and never traverses the public internet.
+**Within AWS Network:** Traffic between peered VPCs always stays within the AWS global backbone network and never traverses the public internet.
 This enhances security and reduces latency.

-Flexible Scope: You can create VPC peering connections:
+****Flexible Scope:** You can create VPC peering connections:**

 Between your own VPCs in the same AWS account.
 Between VPCs in different AWS accounts.
 Between VPCs in different AWS Regions (known as Inter-Region VPC Peering).

-Key Components to Configure
+## Key Components to Configure

-To establish a VPC peering connection and enable communication:
+**To establish a VPC peering connection and enable communication:**

-Initiate Request: One VPC owner (the "requester") sends a peering connection request to the other VPC owner (the "accepter").
+**Initiate Request:** One VPC owner (the "requester") sends a peering connection request to the other VPC owner (the "accepter").

-Accept Request: The owner of the accepter VPC must explicitly accept the request.
+**Accept Request:** The owner of the accepter VPC must explicitly accept the request.

-Update Route Tables: This is crucial.
-For each VPC, you must:
+**Update Route Tables: This is crucial.
+For each VPC, you must:**

 Add a route to its route table that directs traffic destined for the peer VPC's CIDR block to the VPC peering connection.
 Without these routes, traffic won't know how to reach the other VPC.

-Update Security Groups and Network ACLs:
+**Update Security Groups and Network ACLs:**

 Ensure that the security groups attached to your instances in both VPCs allow the necessary inbound and outbound traffic to/from the IP address range of the peered VPC.
 Similarly, if you use Network Access Control Lists (NACLs), ensure they permit the traffic.
 For same-region peering, you can often reference security groups from the peer VPC directly in your security group rules, simplifying management.